BMBOUP/Optimal_threshold/README.md

 This R code makes an easier access to the supplementary material of the papier entitled **on evaluating how well a biomarker can predict treatment response with survival data**.

 The function
-- **check_effect** for checking the treatment effect.
+- **check_effect** is to check if the treatment effect is time-varying.

-- **simul_data** is a function to simulated data using three scenarios: constant, increasing and decreasing  effect of treatment.
+- **simul_data** is a function to simulate data using three scenarios: constant, increasing and decreasing  effect of treatment.

 - **get_risk** is a function to get risk at a prediction time (timepoint) with treated(risk_1) and untreated(risk_1) subjects..